n8n-io/n8n-docs/docs/user-management/rbac/projects.md

 RBAC is available on all plans except the Community edition.
 Different plans have different numbers of projects and roles:

 * Starter: one project, with admin role.
-* Pro: three projects, with admin role.
+* Pro: three projects, with admin and editor roles.
 * Enterprise: unlimited projects, with admin and editor roles.
 ///